London Oyster Card

 How does it work?

 Once you have an Oyster card, you add money to it (‘top up‘) and the fare for your journey is taken from your balance when you use it.
-It automatically works out how many journeys you take when you place your card on the Oyster card reader (‘tap in and out’) at a tube or train station, or by tapping the reader when you get on a bus.
+It works out the cost of the journey and how many journeys you take when you tap your card on the Oyster card reader (‘tap in and out’) at a tube or train station ticket barrier, or by tapping the reader when you get on a bus.

 How much does it cost?